pondsthlm/hosted-trend-report/docker/README.md

 - Service discovery.
 To add the container to the Consul service discovery, add environmnet variables when starting the container.

 ### Service discovery ###
-To start the container with support for service discovery add SERVICE_NAME and SERVICE_TAGS to the docker supplied env vars:
+To start the container with support for service discovery add SERVICE_NAME and SERVICE_TAGS to the docker supplied env vars, all production docker hosts runs a container namned gliderlabs/registrator which takes care of registering services:

  ```bash
 docker run -d -p 80 \